vikasontech/blog-nikola/posts/add-swaggwer-to-the-kotlin-spring-boot-project.rst

 go to the url http://localhost:8080/swagger-ui.html

 the swagger page should show like this

-todo: add screen dump
+.. thumbnail:: /images/20200116/swagger-ui.png
+   :alt: swagger ui example

 **Repository**

-the full source code is available here
+The full source code is available here `GitHub <https://github.com/vikasontech/kotlinWithSwagger>`_
-???